Last Updated on

 Step 1: Combine all dry ingredients (except whole hibiscus flowers) into a large glass mixing bowl.
-Whisk well to combine and set aside.
+Whisk well to combine.

-Step 5: Place a pinch of whole hibiscus flowers into the base of one half of the bath bomb mold.
-Then scoop your mixture into each half of the bath bomb mold until just overflowing.
-Based on a reader question in this last batch I placed them in the freezer for 20 minutes to set.
-It worked perfectly!
-Just pop them out after 20 minutes.
+Step 4: Place a pinch of whole hibiscus flowers into the base of one half of the bath bomb mold.
+Then scoop your mixture into each half of the bath bomb mold until just overflowing on both sides.
+Push together to combine.

-Step 6: Let your bombs set for at least 8 hours to fully cure.
+Step 5: Let your bombs set for several hours to fully cure.
 Store in an airtight container and use within a couple of weeks.